kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 # Connect WordPress to Kyma

-In this step you establish a trusted connection between the wordpress instance and your Kyma cluster, both hosted on the same Kubernetes cluster.
+In this step you establish a trusted connection between the WordPress instance and your Kyma cluster, both hosted on the same Kubernetes cluster.
 You also register WordPress API and WordPress Events in the Service Catalog and enable both in a selected Namespace.

 In the Kyma Console navigate back to the home page, go to **Applications**, and create a new Application called `wordpress`.

 Open it and press **Connect Application**.
-Copy the connection token URL to clipboard.
+Copy the connection token URL to the clipboard.
 Go to the Kyma Connector Settings in WordPress, paste the token URL in the **Kyma Connection** field, and press **Connect**.
-You should see the success message in WordPress and a new entry inside the Provided Services & Events section of the `wordpress` Application in Kyma.
+You should see the success message in WordPress and a new entry inside the **Provided Services & Events** section of the `wordpress` Application in Kyma.

 ![Application](./application.png)